feerposser/docker-env-list-tutorial/readme.md

 If you refresh the page, will se the exactly same result as before.
 Let's understand what just it happened.

-The `up` command is to set up and run the services defined inside docker-compose file, while `--build` flag is to build the image if the image dont exists and `-d` flag is to run everything on background.
+The `up` command is to set up and run the services defined inside docker-compose file, while `--build` flag is to build the image if the image dont exists (must be configured in the build definition inside the docker-compose.yml service level.
+Without it, will wont work and you'll need to build the image on your own before start thedocker compose) and `-d` flag is to run everything on background.

-In the service level indentation you'll find a `env_file` definition that uses the `.env file`.
+In the service level indentation you'll find a `env_file` definition that uses the `.env` archive.
 This will load the file and bring the variables to the container config.

 Right bellow there is the `environment` definition.
 The sintax is very simple: `CONTAINER_VARIABLE=${ENV_FILE_VARIABLE}`.
 The values of the `.env file` variables will be stored in the container variables.
 Using that you can just change the `env_file` path to switch between files that will be loaded in the service container.